MileHacker Logo

 • Estancia Visit: Dedicate a day to visit a working Patagonian estancia for cultural immersion and a traditional lamb asado.

-• Cross-Border Trip: Take a bus to A Town near the edge of the southern patagonian ice field, Argentina (2-3 nights), to visit Perito Moreno Glacier.
+• Cross-Border Trip: Take a bus to A Town near the edge of the southern patagonian ice field, Argentina (2-A three-night stay), to visit Perito Moreno Glacier.
 Consider El Chaltén (3-5 nights) for hiking.

-• A City in southern chile: Spend 1-2 nights exploring historical sites and potentially a penguin colony (seasonal).
+• A City in the southern part of chile: Spend 1-2 nights exploring historical sites and potentially a penguin colony (seasonal).

 Long-Term Stay Recommendations